 - Confirm the reset option.

 It will erase all the customization you have done to your earbuds.
-But, it doesn’t matter as your both earbuds start working you can customize them again.
+But, it doesn’t matter as your both earbuds start working, you can customize them again.

 Solution 3: Update the Galaxy Wearable app

-Solution 4: Re-install Galaxy wearable app
+Solution 4: Re-install the Galaxy wearable app

-This is the last thing you can do if all solution didn’t work for you.
+This is the last thing you can do if all solutions didn’t work for you.
 Uninstalling the wearable app will delete all the data and cache file store in it.
 So, it might help you as it will the corrupt file with the data.